 Not Interchangeable

 It is important to note that the two flange fitting style codes (61 and 62) are not interchangeable due to their pressure ranges and their different bolt patterns.
-As Diagram 1shown in this diagram of overlapping code 61 and code 62 4-bolt flange fittings, the dimensional placement of holes is close, but not identical.
+As shown in this diagram of overlapping code 61 and code 62 4-bolt flange fittings, the dimensional placement of holes is close, but not identical.
 Note the difference in the bolt-hole’s center-to-center dimensions.

 As shown in the flange connection diagram and chart below, the distance between hole centers for dimension A in a 2 inch Code 61 versus a Code 62 flange varies by as little as 0.062 inches and for dimension B is offset by a significant 0.75 inches.